If you have never, or rarely, visited an Orthodox church it can seem “foreign” and confusing at first. Please keep in mind:

 What is "on time"?

-Orthodox typically light candles on arriving at church as a visible symbol of prayer.
+We Orthodox light candles on arriving at church as a visible symbol of prayer.
 You may light candles if you wish.

-You will see many of us venerate the saints by kissing their icons.
-This is not worship of the icons or the saint depicted.
+The Orthodox custom is to venerate the saints by kissing their icons (or bowing to them, which we do now, during the pandemic).
+To kiss or bow to an icon or cross is not the worship of icons or of the saint depicted.
 Rather, it is respectful veneration of that saint, who always points us to Christ.
-As a visitor, you are not expected to kiss icons but you are welcome to do so if you wish.
-Ladies, please blot off your lipstick first.
+As a visitor, you are not expected to bow to icons but you are welcome to do so if you wish.

 Standing and Sitting

 Standing is the traditional posture for prayer and worship in the Orthodox Church.
-We do have some seats, for those who are older or infirm—or just tired of standing.
-Everyone (including visitors) stands up:
+We do have seats, for those who are older or infirm— or tired of standing!
+We all (including visitors) stand up:

 - At the Little Entrance